hopkinsbowman78/excel-pivot-tables/README.md

 To tackle this challenge I...

 1. Read and decoded the requirements of the assignment.
-2. Wrote (commented) the steps and processes needed to accomplish the goals of the assignment.
+2. Wrote the steps and processes needed to accomplish the goals of the assignment.
 3. Looked back at Bootcamp class activites to find code to accomplish processes.
-4. Researched the resources listed below to find addtional, or more elegant, code.
+4. Researched the resources listed below to get help with Pivot Tables, Countif functions and converting timestamps.
-5. Debugged and resubmitted code.